 You may be able to reduce these suspensions upon completing certain conditions.

-If you're charged with OUI in Massachusetts, it's important to get in touch with an OUI defense lawyer as soon as possible.
-Contact me today, and we'll get started on your defense.
+The punishment for an OUI in Massachusetts can range from jail time to simply probation.
+If you’re charged with OUI in Massachusetts, get in touch with an OUI defense lawyer as soon as possible.
+Contact me today, and we’ll get started on your defense.

 My office is located in Boston, Massachusetts, but I handle criminal cases, including OUI, in all Massachusetts courts.
 Contact me at 617-356-8217.